kooroshvaziri/PhD_Research/README.md

 # PhD Research

 I worked with Prof. Victoria Interrante, my PhD advisor, on a variety of interesting and challenging subjects during my time at the University of Minnesota.
 My research interests focused on Non-Photo realistic Rendering (NPR) in Virtual Reality (VR) and Augmented Reality (AR), Video-See-Through (VST) Head-Mounted Displays (HMDs), Multi-Person Collaboration in VR, Visual Perception, Distance Underestimation, Spatial Disorientation, Cybersickness, and Human-Computer Interaction (HCI).
-All the official papers and publications can be found on the [publications page](https://scholar.google.com/citations?user=-IZ5qksAAAAJ), but here you will find some more details about my research.
+All the official papers and publications can be found on the [Google Scholar page](https://scholar.google.com/citations?user=-IZ5qksAAAAJ), but here you will find some more details about my research.

 ### Distance Underestimation Research with NPR VST System